KWIC : Java Glossary

 KWIC

-stands for KeyWord In Context.
-These massive printed indexes were popular in the days of fanfold paper, punch cards and batch programs, and 12 cm (4.72 in) thick printed listings of an entire body of data printed in a concordance of keywords where data items are sorted in alphabetical order by keyword, with items with more than one keyword, generating a line for each keywords.
+KWIC (Keyword In Context) These massive printed indexes were popular in the days of fanfold paper, punch cards and batch programs and 12 cm (4.72 in) thick printed listings of an entire body of data printed in a concordance of keywords where data items are sorted in alphabetical order by keyword, with items with more than one keyword, generating a line for each keywords.
 The keywords align vertically down the middle of the page, with some context either side of how they were used.
 You might think of them as rudimentary precursors to the search engines.

 For example, presume your raw data consisted of sentences like this: